sjackman/white-spruce-organelles-paper/README.md

 annotate the assembly.

 <table>
-<caption>Table xx: Methods of cpDNA separation, sequencing and assembly of complete plastid genomes of gymnosperms published. <sup>a</sup> Finished with PCR and Sanger sequencing</caption>
+<caption>Table 1: Methods of cpDNA separation, sequencing and assembly of complete plastid genomes of gymnosperms published. <sup>a</sup> Finished with PCR and Sanger sequencing</caption>
 <thead>
 <tr class="header">
 <th align="left">Species</th>